 Figure 2 The mean interleukine-8 mRNA expression in Thais divided by histology and cancer position Middle is the lessor curvature and non- cancer position, Lower is the antrum, and Upper is the greater curvature.

-Figures 3 Basic experiment result on real-time reverse transcription-polymerase chain reaction of interleukine-8 mRNA expression with AGS, macrophage cell line, normal gastric mucosal cell, AGS cancer cell line co-culture with two strains of cagA H. pylori, and positive cagA, Thai non-cancer samples sequences showed on 12 lanes.
+Figures 3 Basic experiment result on real-time reverse transcription-polymerase chain reaction of interleukine-8 mRNA expression with AGS, macrophage cell line, normal gastric mucosal cell, AGS cancer cell line co-culture with two strains of cagA Helicobacter pylori, and positive cagA, Thai non-cancer samples sequences showed on 12 lanes.

 Figure 4 Real-time reverse transcription-polymerase chain reaction result of interleukine-8 mRNA expression from AGS, Negative control, and Thai gastric cancer mucosal tissues.
 The positive results of IL-8 mRNA expression appeared at 320bp band comparing with 300bp band of marker in lane 1.